 - Average workers' compensation costs among the nation’s lowest

 Virginia’s biggest strength lies in the quality and productivity of its workforce.
-Virginia is a right-to-work state and, at 5.9%, has the ninth-lowest unionization rate in the country.
+Virginia is a right-to-work state and, at 2.4%, has the fifth-lowest private sector unionization rate in the country (UnionStats, 2021).
 Virginia is known for its world-class higher education system that provides a strong pipeline of new graduates from local and regional universities.

 The Virginia Community College System, comprising 23 community colleges, provides occupational and technical training programs, many of which are designed specifically to meet the needs of nearby industries.
 The Workforce Industry Credentials Grant program covers 124 different community college training programs at Virginia’s community colleges geared toward providing workforce credentials at one-third of their former cost to the student.